Salad Container Engine (SCE)

 Container Groups

-Container Groups can be created, started, stopped, or scaled via the Salad API, giving you direct control over your workloads before and after deployment.
+Container Groups can be created, started, stopped, or scaled via the Salad API and UI, giving you direct control over your workloads before and after deployment.

 Container Instances